 Though a lot less common, a blood test can also determine whether you’ve taken kratom.
 Blood tests can also detect the concentration of kratom alkaloids and how much kratom you’ve taken.

 Blood tests, however, will only detect kratom alkaloids for approximately 3 days.
 Since they are more invasive as well as harder and more expensive to perform, urine drug tests remain the more common ones.

-Kratom in a Hair Drug Test
+Kratom in a Hair and Nail Drug Test

 Substances from internal use cannot be washed out, and some hair products may cause false positives.

 There are also sweat and saliva tests that screen for drugs.
 Though they only detect recent substance use.

 Should You Worry about Kratom Showing Up in a Drug Test?

 First of all, consider who is taking the drug test.
 If that’s a drug test for work, chances are that those are going to be less precise.
 Nost basic workplace drug tests will most likely focus on: